-Under the EU's Clean Sky 2 research program, we developed a seven-meterlong cable raceway made of thermoplastics, the largest of its kind.
+Under the EU's Clean Sky 2 research program, we developed a seven-meter-long cable raceway made of thermoplastics, the largest of its kind.
 The new generation of thermoplastic materials enables a more holistic and modular approach to aircraft design, resulting in a much lighter aircraft, which burns less fuel and has lower carbon emissions.
 Thermoplastic parts have the potential to provide up to a:

-weight reduction compared to metallic structures and 20% less than thermoset structures.34 reduction in manufacturing cycle time compared to thermoset composites.34 recyclability at the end of the part's life cycle.34
+weight reduction compared to metallic structures and 20% less than thermoset structures.

+reduction in manufacturing cycle time compared to thermoset composites.

+recyclability at the end of the part's life cycle.

-Continuous engine efficiency improvements and additional advancements Engine efficiency: Received more than 1,100 PW GTF engine orders in 2022, which will reduce fuel consumption and carbon emissions by 16% to 2 generation of engines.
-Engine efficiency: Received certification for PW127XT-M turboprop engine, which offers 40% extended time on wing, 20% lower maintenance cos fuel efficiency.
-Hybrid-electric: Completed first successful engine run of our hybrid-electric propulsion technology demonstrator, a key milestone on the journey to and flight testing on a modified De Havilland Canada Dash 8-100 aircraft, targeted to begin in 2024.
-Hybrid-electric: Selected by the European Union's Clean Aviation Joint Undertaking, which includes a consortium of aerospace technology compan technologies for integration into the GTF engine architecture.
-As the first single-aisle class engine demonstration to incorporate both hybrid-electri Enhanced Turbofan (WET) technologies, it has a target to provide up to 25% improvement in fuel burn over current GTF and associated emissions.
-Advanced cycles: Launched our HySIITE project to achieve zero in-flight CO2 emissions, while reducing nitrogen-oxide (NOx) emissions by up to 80% consumption by 35% over the current GTF.
-Aircraft system improvements Selected to participate in six additional projects under the European Union's Clean Aviation Joint Undertaking, collaborating with European airfram and academia to develop disruptive sustainable aviation technologies, including demonstrators for hybrid-electric powered aircraft and ultra-efficie aircraft, thermal management and systems for novel wing designs.
-Clean Sky 2 Partnership: Achieved Technical Readiness Level (TRL) 5 on a high-performance gas expansion approach to develop the next-generatior will use nitrogen, which is environmentally friendly and widely available as an alternative to halon.
-Under this partnership, we also achieved TRL 5 control system that reduces the amount of fresh air required in cabin ventilation while maintaining cabin air quality and passenger comfort.
-This interpreted to save approximately 2% in aircraft fuel.
-We received a four-year grant from the French Civil Aviation Authority to develop next-generation actuation systems, which will offer a lighter and motorized gearbox and better thermal management compared to existing systems, resulting in improved engine efficiency.
-Aircraft trajectory and ground operations improvements Selected by the FAA to provide technical refresh and dual-frequency operation upgrades to its Wide Area Augmentation System (WAAS), a space-b system that is fundamental to efficient aircraft trajectory operations.
-Launched FlightHubTM, which provides pilots with real-time route recommendations that enable a more efficient flight path and reduce fuel consur Achieved a technical standard order for our combined vision system for business aviation aircraft, providing clarity to pilots in all types of weather to navigate through low-visibility situations, saving fuel and reducing CO2.
-Value chain partners Completed four of the first Pratt & Whitney flight tests using 100% hydroprocessed esters and fatty acids synthetic paraffinic kerosene (HEFA-SPK) S Whitney engines, including GTF [TM] engines in addition to other engines.
+- Engine efficiency: Received more than 1,100 PW GTF engine orders in 2022, which will reduce fuel consumption and carbon emissions by 16% to 20% over the previous generation of engines. - Engine efficiency: Received certification for PW127XT-M turboprop engine, which offers 40% extended time on wing, 20% lower maintenance costs and 3% improvement in fuel efficiency. - Hybrid-electric: Completed first successful engine run of our hybrid-electric propulsion technology demonstrator, a key milestone on the journey toward eventual installation and flight testing on a modified De Havilland Canada Dash 8-100 aircraft, targeted to begin in 2024. - Hybrid-electric: Selected by the European Union's Clean Aviation Joint Undertaking, which includes a consortium of aerospace technology companies to develop SWITCH technologies for integration into the GTF engine architecture.
+As the first single-aisle class engine demonstration to incorporate both hybrid-electric propulsion and Water Enhanced Turbofan (WET) technologies, it has a target to provide up to 25% improvement in fuel burn over current GTF and associated emissions. - Advanced cycles: Launched our HySIITE project to achieve zero in-flight CO2 emissions, while reducing nitrogen-oxide (NOx) emissions by up to 80% and reducing fuel consumption by 35% over the current GTF.

+Aircraft system improvements

+- Selected to participate in six additional projects under the European Union's Clean Aviation Joint Undertaking, collaborating with European airframers, engine makers, suppliers and academia to develop disruptive sustainable aviation technologies, including demonstrators for hybrid-electric powered aircraft and ultra-efficient short- and medium-range aircraft, thermal management and systems for novel wing designs. - Clean Sky 2 Partnership: Achieved Technical Readiness Level (TRL) 5 on a high-performance gas expansion approach to develop the next-generation fire suppression system.
+It will use nitrogen, which is environmentally friendly and widely available as an alternative to halon.
+Under this partnership, we also achieved TRL 5 on an adaptive environmental control system that reduces the amount of fresh air required in cabin ventilation while maintaining cabin air quality and passenger comfort.
+This innovative technology is expected to save approximately 2% in aircraft fuel. - We received a four-year grant from the French Civil Aviation Authority to develop next-generation actuation systems, which will offer a lighter and more compact advanced motorized gearbox and better thermal management compared to existing systems, resulting in improved engine efficiency.

+Aircraft trajectory and ground operations improvements

+- Selected by the FAA to provide technical refresh and dual-frequency operation upgrades to its Wide Area Augmentation System (WAAS), a space-based precision navigation system that is fundamental to efficient aircraft trajectory operations. - Launched FlightHubTM, which provides pilots with real-time route recommendations that enable a more efficient flight path and reduce fuel consumption and emissions. - Achieved a technical standard order for our combined vision system for business aviation aircraft, providing clarity to pilots in all types of weather to confidently and securely navigate through low-visibility situations, saving fuel and reducing CO2.